How To Break Up With Someone You Love

 It may be possible to feel deep affection and desire for someone even when you realize that the two of you aren’t a good fit.
 But if love isn’t necessarily a sign that you should stay together, what are the signs that you should split up?

 Paying attention to your gut feelings could help make things clear.
 When you’re getting ready to see the other person, do you feel warm and excited, or exhausted and anxious?
 After you hang out, do you feel refreshed and comforted, or drained and upset?
-People in healthy relationships can still feel dissatisfied sometimes, but it’s likely not a good sign if your partner consistently makes you unhappy.
+People in healthy relationships can still feel dissatisfied sometimes, but it’s likely not a good sign if you consistently experience negative thoughts and feelings about your partner.

 Other warning signs, according to relationship experts, can include: